PoCInnovation/nft-app-template/backend/SETUP.md

 ## Setup Postman

-Postman is a very usefull tool for testing backend application.
+Postman is a very useful tool for testing backend application.
 This tool allow you to test your api's endpoints without a frontend.

 To download it, go to the [download page](https://www.postman.com/downloads/) on the Postman Website.

-Congratulation, you can now start the backend project ! 🎉
+Congratulations, you can now start the backend project ! 🎉